pouyapd/SafeTraj-Prototype/README.md

 The goal is not high-fidelity simulation.
 The goal is **clarity, modularity, and safety-awareness** — a clean foundation that can be extended for research, prototyping, or safety validation.

+## 🧪 Research-Style Summary

+This project investigates how simple motion commands can lead to unsafe or out-of-distribution behaviors in learned trajectory predictors.

+Rather than optimizing prediction accuracy, SafeTraj-X focuses on **model behavior analysis**, asking:
+- when a command becomes anomalous with respect to the training distribution,
+- how risk can be estimated from multiple uncertainty signals,
+- and which input factors contribute most to unsafe predictions.

+The framework is designed as a **controlled experimental environment** for studying robustness, OOD detection, and interpretability in safety-critical navigation systems.

 ## ✨ Features

 ### • Trajectory Prediction